Nottingham University Business School

 Date: Thursday 7 April 2022

-Abstract: How and why do household credit constraints affect fraud victimization when households face fraud schemes?
-Using the urban sample of a novel nationally representative data set on fraud victimization and household finance, we find that households facing credit constraints are associated with a higher probability of becoming fraud victims and suffer from higher economic losses from frauds than households not facing such constraints.
-Further analyses show that the personal discount rate and the need for social network expansion are critical pathways via which credit constraints affect fraud victimization.
+Abstract: How and why do household credit constraints affect fraud victimisation when households face fraud schemes?
+Using the urban sample of a novel nationally representative data set on fraud victimisation and household finance, we find that households facing credit constraints are associated with a higher probability of becoming fraud victims and suffer from higher economic losses from frauds than households not facing such constraints.
+Further analyses show that the personal discount rate and the need for social network expansion are critical pathways via which credit constraints affect fraud victimisation.

 Biography: Yuanyuan Ma is an Associate Professor in Wenlan School of Business at Zhongnan University of Economics and Law.
 She is also a Visiting Research Fellow at Trinity College Dublin and a Research Affiliate of IZA.
 Her research covers a wide range of topics in health economics, population economics and development economics.
 Her work has been published in: Journal of Health Economics, Demography, Health Economics, and World Development.